 The Investment Committee oversees and reviews the performance of LISC's investment portfolio; approves and reviews LISC's adherence to a sound and consistent investment policy; and approves, monitors, and replaces, as appropriate, LISC's investment managers.
-Given the stability and conservative nature of LISC's investment portfolio, the Investment Committee generally meets one time per year.
-However, management engages the Investment Committee Chair as needed to determine when changes are appropriate and presents a report on LISC's investment results to the full Board quarterly.
+The Investment Committee meets as needed throughout the year to address matters under its authority.
+Management also engages the Investment Committee Chair as needed to determine when changes are appropriate and presents a report on LISC's investment results to the full Board quarterly.